 U.S.Kids has a great fitting system that lets you know exactly what club(s) are best suited for your child.
 You can buy direct from their website and they have a nice program whereby every 6th club you buy is free.
 We have tested their fitting system and found it to be a very good guide.

 The Ultralight Series is designed for beginner to intermediate players who have played some golf, but need a lighter club to improve club head speed.
 They are available for junior golfers ranging in height from 39” through 66”, so really for any age child.
 Their sets are appropriate for both boys golf clubs sets and girls golf club sets.

-At less than $40 new, these are great first driver for kids getting into golf.
+At around $50 (new), these are great first driver for kids getting into golf.

 The Tour Series is designed for intermediate-to-advanced junior golfers who play competitive golf events and have higher than average swing speeds.
 The Tour Series is a great bridge that prepares a junior player for adult clubs.
 They are available for kids ranging in height from 51” through 66”, so for any age child.

 Tour Series (junior height from 51” to 66”):